LYNCH·LLP

 What the data says.

-Luke S Wassum maintains a public record across two art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 204 disposed applications, he allowed 111 and abandoned 93, for an overall allowance rate of 54%.
-The allowance rate ranges from 43% to 56% across these art units, reflecting variation in the record within TC 2100.
-This pooled figure aggregates the examiner's work across both units and describes the historical record only.
+Luke S Wassum maintains a public record across 2 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications pooled from these art units, the overall allowance rate stands at 54%.
+This means that of all applications that reached a final decision—whether allowed or abandoned—54% were allowed.
+The allowance rate ranges from 43% to 56% across these art units, reflecting variation in the decided record by subject area within TC 2100.

 // HOW TO READ THESE NUMBERS